 The Brooklyn Winery Tour & Tasting was a nice kick off to our girls night out.
 We had an amazing time.
 There was also a restaurant section where you can enjoy a meal.
 But we opted to try the food at another time since Brooklyn Winery has an outpost restaurant in our neighborhood.
 So we headed to Sweet Chick.

-Sweet Chick specializes in Chicken & Waffles and Southern Comfort food.
+Co-owned by rapper Nas, Sweet Chick specializes in Chicken & Waffles and Southern Comfort food.

 As you know, I’m a Pescatarian so I don’t do Chicken.
 But Sweet Chick makes a Vegetarian Fried Chicken.
 Let me tell y’all, it’s amazing!
 It was seasoned great and I don’t know how in the world they got the texture so close!